♦ What You Will Want to Know About Applying For Your Personal Retreat

 - No refund for cancellations within 2 weeks of the retreat date

-Also, because of unforeseen events, Pundarika reserves the right to cancel reservations, in which case a full refund will of course be given.
+Also, because of unforeseen events, Pundarika reserves the right to cancel reservations, in which case a full refund will be given.

 Please click here to access the online application materials.
-In the Application, you will be asked to affirm that you have read the FAQs (this page) and that you have you read and agree to the terms and conditions of the “Retreat Agreement” and “Waiver and Release” documents (also linked to the Application).
+In the Application, you will be asked to affirm that you have read the FAQs (this section) and that you have read and agree to the terms and conditions of the “Retreat Agreement” and “Waiver and Release” documents linked to the Application.

-Once the application is received, you will be notified that we have received the application by email.
+Once your application is received, you will be notified by email that we have received it.
 Two students appointed by Rinpoche will review the application.
 Once reviewed, we will send you an email as to whether or not the application is approved so you can plan accordingly.
-If approved, we will include a payment link for the deposit and fees with a code of conduct and liability waiver for your signature.
+If approved, we will include a payment link for the deposit and fees.

-It can be helpful to create a preparation checklist for yourself in advance, including time for the transition going into retreat and out.
+- Create a preparation checklist for yourself in advance, including time for the transition going into retreat and out.
 Because you will be in a remote and somewhat isolated area, it is important to have everything you need before beginning the retreat.
 Let those close to you know you will be out of touch and how to contact you in an emergency.
-If you have problems with your phone (Verizon, ATT and T-Mobile work in Crestone, but please check with your service provider to make sure as this changes from time to time), emergency messages can be delivered through Wayne at 719-256-4247.

 Due to Crestone’s high altitude at 8100 feet it is very important to maintain adequate hydration.
 There are deer, coyotes, elk, foxes, bears, mice, mountain lions and other animals living around Crestone, so please do not leave food outside the cabins, Lama House or in your car.
 Here is some advice on being with bears: https://www.nps.gov/subjects/bears/safety.htm and with mountain lions: www.mountainlion.org/portalprotectencounters.asp.